Press "Search Agencies" when your new query is ready.

 The UK construction sector is one of the country's leading economic drivers, however a perceived shortage of skilled professionals is becoming a challenge for a field that relies on its workforce more than most.

-Employers and specialist construction recruitment agencies are experiencing first hand the lack of qualified candidates in the current job market.
+Employers and specialist construction recruitment agencies are experiencing first hand the lack of qualified candidates - the Trade recruitment market is always crying out for qualified workers.
 Though the industry remains a vital area for employment, the economy and social growth, skill gaps are threatening to derail a market in recovery.

 Construction industry overview